FOCUS

 The research work to achieve the health and safety performance targets will involve:

-- Taking action where significant improvements in health and safety are needed now.
-Priority areas may be:
+- Taking action where significant improvements in health and safety are needed

 - musculoskeletal disorders